reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Next, we'll edit the Square component to receive the `value` prop from the Board component.
+Next, you'll edit the Square component to receive the `value` prop from the Board component.
 This will require removing the Square component's own stateful tracking of `value` and the button's `onClick` prop:

 ```jsx {1,2}
 function Square({value}) {